-Before you meet with a lender or mortgage broker, you should have a good understanding of how the loan process works and what you’ll need to provide in your application.
+Before you meet with a lender or mortgage broker, you should have a good understanding of how the loan process works.
 This guide covers the basics of loan application, qualification, and approval.
 You can learn what sort of information you have to provide at each step and what you can expect during the process.

-Some lenders use these terms interchangeably to refer to the process of a borrower providing financial information for the lenders to figure out approximately how much they are willing to finance.
-However, most lending institutions treat the pre-qualification and pre-approval stages differently.
+Some lenders use these terms interchangeably.
+However, most lending institutions treat the pre-qualification and pre-approval process differently.

 In general, pre-qualifying for a certain loan amount doesn’t necessarily guarantee you will be approved for a mortgage of that amount.
-Before you get your heart set on purchasing a home in a certain price range, you may want to go through both pre-loan (qualification and approval) to ensure you can actually secure a mortgage for the amount you want.
-Making an offer on a property with a pre-approval letter in hand can also give the seller a favorable impression of your seriousness and financial situation.
+Before you get your heart set on purchasing a home in a certain price range, you may want to go through both pre-approval.
+This will ensure you can actually secure a mortgage for the amount you want.
+Making an offer on a property with a pre-approval letter in hand can also give the seller a favorable impression of your seriousness.

 What a Pre-Qualification Letter Means

 Before you start attending open houses and browsing through online MLS listings, it’s a good idea to get your finances together.
-The best place to start is by securing a pre-qualification letter.
-This is essentially a document from a lender stating that you likely meet the requirements to secure a loan of a certain size, based on your stated finances but not based on any documentation.
-Perhaps the most important thing to understand about pre-qualifying is this: A pre-qualification letter from a lender is not a loan approval or a guarantee that the lender will provide you with a mortgage of the stated amount.
+The fastest way to start is by securing a pre-qualification letter.
+This is essentially a document from a lender stating that you likely meet the requirements to secure a loan of a certain size.
+This is based on your stated finances but not based on any documentation.
+Perhaps the most important thing to understand about pre-qualifying is that a pre-qualification letter from a lender is not a loan approval.
+It is not a guarantee that the lender will provide you with a mortgage of the stated amount.